 Overall we do not consider Gatorade Zero to be good for you.
 While it does contain some research-backed ingredients for improving exercise performance (electrolytes and sodium citrate), we don’t recommend the product due to the inclusion of a number of questionable additive ingredients including artificial sweeteners and an artificial food dye.

-Is Gatorade Zero Healthier Than Regular Gatorade?
+Gatorade Zero vs. Regular Gatorade

 Gatorade ingredients